Menu

 Program Schedule

-There are three days scheduled off for Thanksgiving holiday and two weeks of vacation scheduled during the last two weeks of December.
+The program includes three days off for the Thanksgiving holiday and a two-week winter break scheduled during the last two weeks of December.

 Specific Rotations